iwb25-412-vertex-prime/apigateway-v1/README.md

-# User Portal with Ballerina JWT Authentication
+# User Portal with Secure JWT Authentication

-A full-stack application with JWT authentication using Ballerina backend and Next.js frontend.
+A full-stack application with secure JWT authentication using Ballerina backend, MySQL database, and Next.js frontend.

 ## Project Structure